dennis0302/Twitter-Streaming/README.md

 Copy the entire URL
 ```

-Fill hostname, username and password TwitterConsumer.java using the URL
+Fill hostname, username and password TwitterConsumer.java from the URL

 ```
 String hostname = "";